oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

   to understand; it is also more difficult to see all the code at once.
 Consider splitting the function into multiple ones, if it is sensibly possible.

+- Every export statement must export exactly one identifier.
+If multiple export statements appear in sequence, they must be sorted alphabetically.

 However, as always, rules sometimes should be broken.